hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 ## How do I CAD thee?
 Let me count the ways

-There are several types of activity for which I turn to Cuttle:
+There are several types of activity for which I've turn to Cuttle:

-- **Creation of physical laser-cutter objects.** This is the most straight-forward motivation, and why I started using Cuttle in the first place: I have a set of shapes that I need to be able to cut with the laser cutter, in service of building a physical object.
+- **Creation of physical laser-cutter objects.** This is the most straight-forward situation, and why I started using Cuttle in the first place: I have a set of shapes that I need to be able to cut with the laser cutter, in service of building a physical object.
 I build them in Cuttle, export them as SVG files, and then import and print them from the laser cutter.

     Examples (to be described shortly!): [decorative bookends](#bookends), [a doorbell chime cover](#a-cover-for-a-set-of-doorbell-chimes), and assorted [calibration tools](#a-handful-of-calibration-tools).

-- **Exploration of arbitrary patterns/shapes/concepts.** This motivation is a natural result of Cuttle being fun to play with.
+- **Exploration of arbitrary patterns/shapes/concepts.** This situation is a natural result of Cuttle being fun to play with.
 When I see an interesting shape or pattern, I now think "hrm, how might I construct that?" and then I give it a try.
 Notably, instead of hard-coding specific dimensions or qualities of the item (number of sides, number of repeats, sizes of angles, etc), I attempt to parameterize them in different ways: instead of making a 6-sized shape, I'll make an `n`-sided shape and set `n` as a Cuttle variable.
 Then, once I have successfully completed the original item, I can play with those parameters to see what other interesting shapes or designs fall out.
 (In case it doesn't go without saying, there is no one way to parameterize a design!
-That is one of the creative joys/frustrations.)

-    This motivation is the one I use to "let" myself procrastinate.
-I *could* respond to that email...or I could see how quickly I can implement a basic [Moiré pattern](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern). ¯\\\_(ツ)\_/¯ Before Cuttle I didn't really do this type of rapid programmatic pattern prototyping, except *maybe* by hand.
-Now I can, and it scratches the dual creativity itches of "constrained problem solving" followed by "open-ended exploration and search for visually interesting results".
-(Translation: Making pretty pictures is fun.)
+Therein lies the creativity.)

     Examples: [assorted pattern studies](#pattern-studies), [poem](#a-poem).

-- **Prototyping.** This was an unexpected Cuttle use-case for me, and came about because I had tasks I needed to accomplish at a point in time where I was actively using Cuttle.
-For these types of projects, instead of defaulting to other more-familiar-to-me programming paradigms/languages/environments, I used Cuttle as a first-pass "try it out and see what works" approach.
+- **Non-CAD prototyping.** These situations have come about because when I am having fun in CAD software, every problem looks like it can be solved with CAD.
+Instead of defaulting to other more familiar-to-me programming paradigms/languages/environments when working on these projects, I used Cuttle for the prototype stage.

     Examples: [music box punch cards](#punch-cards-for-music-boxes), [weaving cartoon](#weaving-cartoon), [parallax animation](#animating-parallax).